 The U-Pass BC program provides students with universal, accessible and affordable access to public transit across the Metro Vancouver Region.

-The U-Pass BC program costs $164 per academic term or $41.00 per month (subject to change) and is mandatory for all members of UBC's Alma Mater Society (AMS), excluding students who are enrolled in strictly distance education courses.
+The U-Pass BC program costs $173.40 per academic term or $43.35 per month (subject to change) and is mandatory for all members of UBC's Alma Mater Society (AMS), excluding students who are enrolled in strictly distance education courses.
 The cost is included as part of your AMS student fees.
-Students have voted in a referendum to keep the U-Pass program and in 2019, ninety five percents of the students have elected to participate in the UPass program.
+Students voted in a referendum to keep the U-Pass program and in 2019, 95% of students elected to participate in the U-Pass program.

 Steps to request your monthly pass:

 - Visit upassbc.translink.ca

 - Select UBC as your Post-Secondary Institution

 - Enter your CWL login and password when redirected to UBC

 - Link your Compass Card if prompted, request your U-Pass BC benefit